 Competition for Investment Opportunities.
 The Fund competes for investments with other closed-end funds and investment funds, as well as traditional financial services companies such as commercial banks and other sources of funding.
 Moreover, alternative investment vehicles, such as hedge funds, have begun to invest in areas in which they have not traditionally invested.
 As a result of these new entrants, competition for investment opportunities may intensify.
 Many of the Fund's competitors are substantially larger and may have considerably greater financial, technical and marketing resources than the Fund.
 For example, some competitors may have a lower cost of capital and access to funding sources that are not available to the Fund.
 In addition, some of the Fund's competitors may have higher risk tolerances or different risk assessments than it has.
-These characteristics could allow the Fund's competitors to consider a wider variety of investments, establish more relationships and pay more competitive prices for investments than it is able to do.
-The Fund may lose investment opportunities if it does not match its competitors' pricing.
+These characteristics could allow the Fund's competitors to consider a wider variety of investments, establish more relationships and pay more competitors' pricing.
 If the Fund is forced to match its competitors' pricing, it may not be able to achieve acceptable returns on its investments or may bear substantial risk of capital loss.
-A significant increase in the number and/or the size of the Fund's competitors could force it to accept less attractive investment terms.
-Furthermore, many of the Fund's competitors have greater experience operating under, or are not subject to, the regulatory restrictions that the 1940 Act imposes on it as a closed-end fund.
+A significant increase in the number and/or the size of the Fund's competitors have greater experience operating under, or are not subject to, the regulatory restrictions that the 1940 Act imposes on it as a closed-end fund.